markterweele/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 To map the key to the Microsoft 365 Copilot app, the user should select **Custom** and then choose the Microsoft 365 Copilot app from the app picker.
 If this app picker is empty or doesn't include the Microsoft 365 Copilot app, they should reinstall it from the Microsoft Store.

 Users can also choose to have the Copilot key launch an app that is MSIX packaged and signed, ensuring the app configured to the Copilot key can remap to meet security and privacy requirements.
+If the app isn't listed in the app picker for the Copilot key, it's possible that the app provider hasn't registered it yet in their package manifest file as a [Microsoft Copilot hardware key provider](/windows/apps/develop/windows-integration/microsoft-copliot-key-provider).
+Check with your app provider to see if they've recently updated the app and that you have the lastest version of their app installed.

 ## Copilot installation with Windows updates and controls